LyonsLab/StarBLAST/index.rst

 The StarBLAST-HPC Setup is ideal for distributing BLAST searches across multiple nodes on a High-Performance Computer.

-In order to achieve a successful setup of the StarBLAST HPC system, a small amount of command line knowledge is required.
+In order to achieve a successful setup of the StarBLAST HPC system, a moderate amount of command line knowledge is required.

-Similar to the StarBLAST-Dockers on Atmosphere cloud, the StarBLAST-HPC system also has a Master-Worker set-up: a dockerized atmosphere VM machine acts as the Master, and the HPC acts as the Worker.
+Similar to the StarBLAST-Dockers on Atmosphere cloud, the StarBLAST-HPC system also has a Master-Worker set-up: an atmosphere VM machine acts as the Master, and the HPC acts as the Worker.
 It is suggested that the Worker is set up well ahead of time.

 Setting Up the Worker HPC
 ~~~~~~~~~~~~~~~~~~~~~~~~